ischoning/DTU_02456_classify_vision_loss/README.md

 # DTU_02456_classify_vision_loss
-An LSTM with a linear layer that classifies between central and peripheral vision loss with accuracy of approximately 70% given positional and velocity features of gaze data recorded on Pupil Invisible glasses (66Hz).
+A LSTM with linear input and output layers that classifies between central and peripheral vision loss with accuracy of approximately 70% given positional and velocity features of gaze data recorded on Pupil Invisible glasses (66Hz).

 **Constants.py**: Holds the global parameters used in the model and pre-processing of the data.